zsparal/api-documentation/source/reference/reseller-api/guides/secret-keys.rst

 Secret keys and authentication
 ==============================

+.. warning:: The Reseller API has been deprecated and can still be used for the foreseeable future.
+We recommend to
+             change to the Mollie v2 API.

 **Secret keys** facilitate encrypted communication with Mollie's Reseller APIs.
 These APIs provide even better security than the previous ones because: